Everything PR News

 The Public Theater case produced three operating principles that subsequently entered Fortune 500 sponsor-communications playbooks.

 Sponsorship is a political-exposure variable.
 Pre-2017 sponsor-relationship management treated cultural sponsorships as low-political-risk by default.
 The Public Theater case reframed cultural sponsorships as variable-political-risk that depends on the specific work the funded institution produces.
 Brands subsequently added political-risk evaluation to standard sponsorship-renewal decisions.
-The evaluation cost is real.
 The cost was previously not internalized.

 Provocative-work knowledge protocols.
-The Bank of America statement specified that had the bank known the production's intentions in advance, the bank would not have funded the work.
-The implicit operating principle: brands need advance-knowledge protocols on what funded institutions will produce.
-The protocols are now standard in sponsor-institution agreements.
-Brands receive advance briefing on creative direction for major productions.
-The protocols are themselves a structural change to the sponsor-institution relationship that has compounded across the subsequent decade.
+The Bank of America statement specified that had the bank known the production's intentions in advance, it would not have funded the work.
+The implicit principle: brands need advance-knowledge protocols on what funded institutions will produce.
+The protocols are now standard in sponsor-institution agreements — advance briefing on creative direction for major productions.

 Withdrawal language operates as institutional signature.
 The Delta and Bank of America withdrawal statements were specific, brand-values-based, and quotable.
 Delta's reference to "the standards of good taste" and Bank of America's "we would have decided not to sponsor it" both traveled across the cycle as institutional signatures of the withdrawal decision.
 The language was prepared in advance and operated as record.
 Brands operating in similar cycles since 2017 have followed the same language-as-record principle.